If you are a victim of sexual discrimination, harassment or violence, we encourage you to speak with someone as soon as possible.

 - Uncle Joe’s Peer Counseling and Resource Center

-While these employees are able to maintain a victim’s confidentiality within the realm of WashU, they may be required by state law to report incidents of abuse involving a minor, potential self harm, or imminent threats to others.
+While trained staff in these offices are able to maintain a victim’s confidentiality within the realm of WashU, they may be required by state law to report incidents of abuse involving a minor, potential self harm, or imminent threats to others.
 These individuals might be required to testify or provide documents if criminal or civil litigation is initiated and subpoenas are issued.

 If an alleged perpetrator poses a serious and immediate threat to the WashU community, a timely warning may be issued by the university but any identifying information about the victim would not be included.